informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

 ### 4. Archive Team: Help a team of web archivists with your computing power

-To quote the Archive Team itself, it is a " loose collective of rogue archivists, programmers, writers and loudmouths dedicated to saving our digital heritage."
+To quote the Archive Team itself, it is a "loose collective of rogue archivists, programmers, writers and loudmouths dedicated to saving our digital heritage."
 Entirely volunteer-run, Archive Team learns of at-risk websites and tries to save them.
 It's been in existence since 2009 and is independent of any particular web archive.
 If you can run a virtual machine, that's one way to help them:

 #### https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior